What Is Folliculitis and how to treat it?

 Do I need to seek medical advice for folliculitis?

-Most cases of superficial folliculitis clear up within a 7-10 day time period when making sure to follow the simple steps in the section above, if you do not see any improvement after this time you may need to make an appointment with your GP to discuss your treatment options.
-In some cases of deep folliculitis, boils and carbuncles may need to be surgically drained by a doctor or nurse in order to minimise the risk of long term deep scarring.
+Most cases of superficial folliculitis clear up within a 7-10 day time period.
+Make sure to follow the simple steps in the section above.
+If you do not see any improvement after this time you may need to make an appointment with your GP to discuss treatment options.
+In some cases of deep folliculitis, boils and carbuncles may need to be surgically drained by a doctor or nurse.
+This is needed in order to minimise the risk of long term deep scarring.
+Now you know what folliculitis is and how best to treat it.
+Laser hair removal will definitely help this condition for you.